Skip to main content Scroll Top

 • Child support — Colorado uses an income-shares model to calculate support obligations based on both parents' incomes and the amount of parenting time.

-Colorado Springs and El Paso County have their own court procedures, judicial preferences, and local legal culture.
-Our attorneys have deep familiarity with El Paso County District Court and work tirelessly to protect your rights at every stage — from filing the initial petition to negotiating a settlement or litigating at trial.
+Colorado courts have their own individual court procedures, judicial preferences, and local legal culture.
+Our attorneys have deep familiarity with most courts in the state and work tirelessly to protect your rights at every stage — from filing the initial petition to negotiating a settlement or litigating at trial.

 How Lindstrom Law Handles Your Divorce Case